William Costin: Challenge to Surety Bond Law

-In 1821, Costin challenged the part of a Black Code restricting African Americans in the District.
-It was an effort by the administration of Mayor Samuel Nicholas Smallwood to dissuade free blacks from settling there.
+In 1821, Costin challenged part of the D.C.
+Code which restricted African Americans.
+The administration of Mayor Samuel Nicholas Smallwood had enacted that section to dissuade free blacks from settling there.
 The law required that free persons of color had:

 to appear before the mayor with documents signed by three 'respectable' white inhabitants of their neighborhood vouching for their good character and means of subsistence.
 If the evidence was satisfactory to the mayor, the individuals were to post a yearly $20 bond with a 'good and respectable' white person as assurance of their 'good, sober and orderly conduct,' and to ensure that they would not become public charges or beggars in the streets.
 [T]o post an annual twenty dollar cash bond and present three references from white neighbors, purportedly to guarantee their peaceful behavior.

 Costin refused to comply, and was fined five dollars by a justice of the peace.
 He appealed his fine to the court.

-In the case, Chief Justice William Cranch accepted that the City charter authorized it "to prescribe the terms and conditions upon which free Negroes and mulattoes may reside in the city."
+In the case, Chief Judge William Cranch accepted that the City charter authorized it "to prescribe the terms and conditions upon which free Negroes and mulattoes may reside in the city."
 (He was a nephew of the second U.S. President John Adams).
 Costin asked the court to strike the law entirely, saying that Congress could not delegate powers to the city that were unconstitutional, and that "the Constitution knows no distinction of color."

 Cranch defended the peace-bond law by pointing to certain barriers in the state voting and jury laws of the time, writing:

 It is said that the [C]onstitution gives equal rights to all the citizens of the United States, in the several states.
 But that clause of the [C]onstitution does not prohibit any state from denying to some of its citizens some of the political rights enjoyed by others.
 In all the states certain qualifications are necessary to the right of suffrage; the right to serve on juries, and the right to hold certain offices; and in most of the states the absence of the African color is among those qualifications.

 But Cranch conceded that the law was unfair to free blacks who had long lived in the city and contributed to it, noting that they could not compel whites to give surety, and that the law threatened to force families apart.
 He ruled that those who had lived in the District prior to the law's enactment were exempted from having to abide by it.
 He said, "It would seem to be unreasonable to suppose that Congress intended to give the [city] corporation the power to banish those free persons of color who had been guilty of no crime."